Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 TIP#2: If going on a non-rainy weekend or close to Halloween it’s a good idea to book your tickets in advance online.
 You can wait and pay at the door, but during the second half of October many nights end up selling out.

 TIP#3: If paying at the door, don’t forget to take your non-perishable food item so you can get your $1 discount.
-A dollar isn’t a lot to save, but the donation still benefits a worthwhile cause.
+A dollar represents close to a 10% savings, and the donation benefits a worthwhile cause.

 TIP#4: There is a fair bit of free onsite parking, although spaces are limited and you’re not allowed to park on the street.
 Carpool with friends if you can!